facebook

 NSCs Advantages for Neurological Conditions

 NSCs have the great ability to multiply and create progeny cells.
-The latter in turn differentiate into neurons, astrocytes, and oligodendrocytes, which are important for the correct functioning and repair of the CNS.
+The latter in turn differentiates into neurons, astrocytes, and oligodendrocytes, which are important for the correct functioning and repair of the CNS.

 Advancements in Neurological Care with Neural Stem Cells